 If you want to spend that little extra to get that one special classical guitar the Kremona Verea won’t leave you disappointed.
 It is a fantastic guitar as vouched for by its numerous online fans.
 Its electronics are good and the workmanship is spot on.

 The Verea does a decent job of simplifying.
 Its nut width is at 48mm (1 7/8”).
 Its 16″ radius fingerboard makes it fairly similar to a steel-string acoustic guitar.
-As a result, it plays in the familiar manner of a steel-strung guitar.
-The Fishman Presys sounds good, and at the price-point Kremona offers a lot for the money.
+As a result, it plays in the familiar manner of a steel-string guitar.
+The Fishman Presys sounds good, and at its price point Kremona offers a lot for the money.

 Cordoba GK Pro Negra – Spruce

 The final choice of our reviews goes to the big daddy all surveyed.
-The Cordoba GK Pro Negra is full scale, all solid woods construction in a lighter body of traditional flamenco construction.
+The Cordoba GK Pro Negra is a full-scale, all solid woods instrument in a lighter body of traditional flamenco construction.
 To good guitarists coming over from the acoustic/electric side of the fence, this model promises a remarkable playing experience with a fast-playing feel.
 Here’s the Sweetwater link to the Cordoba GK Pro Negra.

 - Lightweight Spanish Flamenco body shape

 - Solid Indian Rosewood back and sides

 - Nut/Saddle Material: Bone